 - running a pilot test

-This post provides a step-by-step guide to creating training modules for online training courses to engage and motivate learners and achieve better learning outcomes.
+This post provides a step-by-step guide to creating training modules for employees to engage and motivate them and achieve better learning outcomes.

 Watch: How to Create Employee Training Courses Online

-- It enables learners to grasp key topics by breaking down a course into smaller segments.
+- They enable learners to grasp key topics by breaking down a course into smaller segments.

 - As learners are evaluated after each module, they can prioritize which module to learn first and proceed according to how the modules are structured.